Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Telangana

 TS SSC Class 10 exams have been cancelled and TS Inter Class 12 exams have been postponed.
-The decision on class 12 will be taken in the 1st week of June.
+Class 12 board exams in the state are likely to be held between mid-July to September.

 (To receive our E-paper on whatsapp daily, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)